Identity1111/rotten-hub/README.md

 # rotten-hub
-Rotten-hub is a very outdated
+Rotten-hub is a very outdated script hub uwu 🙄😮